ains-arch/flask-on-docker/README.md

 APP_FOLDER=/home/app/web
 ```

-1. Create a *.env.prod.db* file in the root folder of the project.
+2. Create a *.env.prod.db* file in the root folder of the project.
+Use the same username and password.

 ```sh
 POSTGRES_USER=$YOUR USERNAME HERE